ptogias/hugo-academic-personal/content/authors/admin/_index.md

 highlight_name: true
 ---

-Panagiotis is a proactive, results-driven individual with a passion for biomedical text mining and analysis utilizing statistical learning methodologies.
+Panagiotis is a proactive, results-driven researcher with a passion for utilizing statistical learning methodologies in biomedical information mining contexts.
 He is well-versed in creating statistics driven pipelines in order to answer complex questions in a simple manner while maintaining data quality with the use of R programming language.

+Currently a Clinical Data QA @ {{< staticref "https://www.causaly.com/" "newtab" >}}Causaly{{< /staticref >}}

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/PANAGIOTIS_TOGIAS_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.